If your circumstances change

 Your income changes

-You won’t have to pay the tax charge if your income for the whole of a tax year is less than £50,000.
+You will not have to pay the tax charge if your income for the whole of a tax year is less than £50,000.

 You can choose to stop or restart your Child Benefit at any time.
 Use the Child Benefit tax calculator to get an estimate of your income changes to see if they may affect the tax charge.

 You have a new child